marcoagpinto/aoo-mozilla-en-dict/README.md

 The idea was that other projects could also use this GitHub and take the .AFF and .DIC and use them in projects which use spell checking.

-I am only improving the en_GB... en_US and en_CA are improved by Kevin Atkinson and, for those two, the best is to contact Kevin directly in his repositories: http://wordlist.aspell.net AND https://sourceforge.net/projects/wordlist/files/Hunspell
+I am only improving the en_GB... en_US and en_CA are maintained by Kevin Atkinson and, for those two, the best is to contact Kevin directly: http://wordlist.aspell.net AND https://sourceforge.net/projects/wordlist/files/Hunspell

 Every month I will release an en_GB update for Mozilla and for OpenOffice it will take longer because there are 10 000s of people downloading and I don't want to overload the servers.